pentagramswheel/libra/README.md

 6. `List<DraftPlayer> subs` - the subs of the draft, if any.
 7. `int captain1` - the index of team one's captain.
 8. `int captain2` - the index of team two's captain.
-9. `int subsNeeded` - the amount of subs needed for the draft at any given time.
+9. `int subsNeededTeam1` - the amount of subs needed for the first team of the draft.
+10. `int subsNeededTeam2` - the amount of subs needed for the second team of the draft.
-10. `Role draftRole` - the section of MIT which this draft is occurring in.
+11. `Role draftRole` - the section of MIT which this draft is occurring in.
-11. `TextChannel draftChat` - the draft chat which this draft is linked to.
+12. `TextChannel draftChat` - the draft chat which this draft is linked to.
-12. `String messageID` - the Discord message ID of the draft request.
+13. `String messageID` - the Discord message ID of the draft request.
 ----

 #### DraftPlayer